tahiratholmesglen/ictcld401-python-app/readme.md

 ## Getting Started

 ### Host the application
+Create an AWS EC2 instance with Amazon Linux 2023 AMI.
+Then download all the codes to a folder, e.g. /home/ec2-user/python-app.
+File "app.py" is the entry point of this web site.

 To run the app, you must have Python 3.x and the pip library installed on your system.
 Run the following commands to install all required python dependencies:

 ```bash